-Areas within DU3 South in addition to the perimeter road right-of-ways and the internal roadway right-of-ways, shall generally fall into the Entry Drive and Park Lighting character zone as depicted on Exhibit C.11 - Lighting Character.
-Light fixtures and poles in the interior areas of DU3 South will be consistent with those in use in DU7 and shall typically be of the character depicted here or will be painted or power coated in a dark bronze or copper hue.
+Areas within DU7 in addition to the perimeter road right-of-ways and the internal roadway right-of-ways, shall generally fall into one of four lighting character zones as depicted on Exhibit C.11 - Lighting Character.
+Light fixtures and poles in the interior areas of DU7 shall typically be of the character depicted here or will be painted or power coated in a dark bronze or copper hue.
 Metal elements of these fixtures shall not be reflective and should have a matte finish.
 Maximum standard heights shall be appropriate to the surrounding context.
 Metal halide lamps and slim LED fixtures are encouraged; high-pressure sodium lamps are discouraged.
 The Master Developer may be responsible for increased costs in City property.